Finally, our favorite thing to talk about: our favorite social media analytics tools!

 How it works: Okay, we’re a little biased!
-Rival IQ features loads of social stats from Facebook, Instagram, Twitter, YouTube, Pinterest, and LinkedIn, plus some nice bonus features like social listening and SEO integrations.
+Rival IQ features loads of social stats from Facebook, Instagram, Twitter, YouTube, LinkedIn, and TikTok, plus some nice bonus features like social listening and automated reporting.
 Our tool has a serious focus on competitive benchmarking, i.e. understanding your social stats within the context of your competitors.

 Cons: Sadly, private Twitter metrics (like impressions) aren’t available in the app at this time.

 Price (monthly): $239, $329, $519 depending on the number of companies, data history, API access, and more, with a discount available for nonprofits.